 Length: 86 minutes / 1.43 hours

 Action movies have a notorious tendency to be light on plot, heavy on explosions.
-The entirety of the genre relies on high octane action sequences in order to make bank.
-Shoot ‘em Up is no exception.
+The entirety of the genre relies on high-octane action sequences in order to make bank.
+Shoot ‘em Up (2007) is no exception.
 There’s enough plot to incur multiple gunfights and creative uses for carrots as weapons, but not much past that.

 Clive Owen plays a man by the name of Smith who happens to get caught up in a national conspiracy involving babies raised for their inherent medical properties.
-In order to protect one of the babies, Smith calls on the services of Donna Quintano (Moncia Bellucci) as they run from Hertz (Paul Giamatti), a hitman who is in charge of cleaning up this mess.
-Throughout the film, Shoot ‘em Up adheres to the action movie stereotype of the hero always hitting his mark (while the bad guys constantly miss), corny lines and ridiculous setups.
+To protect one of the babies, Smith calls on the services of Donna Quintano (Monica Bellucci) as they run from Hertz (Paul Giamatti), a hitman who is in charge of cleaning up this mess.
+Throughout the film, Shoot ‘em Up adheres to the action movie stereotype of the hero always hitting his mark (while the bad guys continuously miss), corny lines, and ridiculous setups.
 However, it is able to do this while at the same time making the fun of the whole genre by being as campy as possible.

 Length: 107 minutes / 1.78 hours

-This movie starts out as a classically animated story where Giselle (portrayed by Amy Adams), who sings of true love’s kiss, falls in love with Prince Edward (James Marsden) at first sight.
-Enchanted then shifts into the real world when Prince Edward’s evil mother, Queen Narissa (Susan Sarandon) sends Giselle to New York.
-It’s in this backdrop in which the absurd customs of cleaning animals, spontaneous singing and utter naiveté are brought to life.
+Enchanted starts out as a classically-animated story where Giselle (Amy Adams), who sings of true love’s kiss, falls in love with Prince Edward (James Marsden) at first sight.
+The setting then shifts into the real world when Prince Edward’s evil mother, Queen Narissa (Susan Sarandon) sends Giselle to New York.
+It’s in this backdrop where the absurd customs of cleaning animals, spontaneous singing, and utter naiveté are brought to life.
 In the end, Enchanted relies on its storybook ending to poke fun at the “happily ever after” genre.

 2 sum it up: 2 films, 2 cool for their own genre